 Exams.
 There will be four exams.
-Each exam has two parts.
-The first part is an in-class multiple choice exam; the second part is a group oriented, written exam based on solving challenging problems.
-These exams count for nearly half your total grade.
-The multiple-choice part of the exams, given during the class period (see course outline for dates), are based on material presented in lectures and assigned problems.
-In-class exams may also include questions based upon laboratory material.
+The first three are in-class exams (see course outline for dates).
+The majority of each exam is multiple choice, but the exam will include a short answer component if appropriate.
+The fourth exam is a group oriented, written exam based on solving challenging problems.
+The in-class exams are based on material presented in lectures and assigned problems.
+Exams may also include questions based upon laboratory material.
 No make-up exams will be given.
-The written part of the exam occurs the week following the multiple choice exam.
+If you are excused from taking an exam, your in-class exam grade will be based on the two exams you did take.
 The written exam will require you to synthesize ideas you have learned over the course in order to better understand the connections between basic chemical principles and the themes that are interwoven throughout the course.
 These problems are designed for group work with three to five students.
-We will schedule evening and Friday morning workshop sessions where you can work on problems with a group.
+We will schedule two evening sessions where you can work on problems with a group.
 A TA or course instructor will be present at these sessions to act as a guide-on-the-side so that your group does not veer too far off-path in answering a question.
-Written exams are due on Friday at the end of the class period.
-There is no class on the day a written exam is due.
+The written exams are due on Thursday at the beginning of the class period.

 Cooperative Learning and Group Work.
 Learning depth and quality improve when problems are worked in groups and when problem solutions are explained, critiqued, defended and modified.
-We expect that you will work on written exams, problem sets, and laboratory experiments with your peers.
+We expect that you will work on the written exam, problem sets, and laboratory experiments with your peers.
 However, all material that you submit for grading must be written in your own words and must identify others with whom you worked.
 Plagiarism will not be tolerated.
 See the handout in laboratory manual for more details.

 Final Exam The two hour final exam is comprehensive, covering topics from the entire semester.
-Lecture 2 exam is Sunday, 12/18 at 7:45 AM
+Exam is Friday 12/19 at 2:45 PM